Advent: Fasting

 In the Anglican and Lutheran churches this fasting rule was later relaxed.
-The Roman Catholic Church later abolished the precept of fasting (at an unknown date at the latest in 1917), later, but kept Advent as a season of penitence.
+The Roman Catholic Church later abolished the precept of fasting during Advent (at an unknown date at the latest in 1917), later, but kept Advent as a season of penitence.
 In addition to fasting, dancing and similar festivities were forbidden in these traditions.
-On Rose Sunday, relaxation of the fast was permitted.
+On Gaudete Sunday, relaxation of the fast was permitted.
 Eastern Orthodox and Oriental Orthodox churches still hold the tradition of fasting for 40 days before Christmas.

 Local rites

 In England, especially in the northern counties, there was a custom (now extinct) for poor women to carry around the "Advent images", two dolls dressed to represent Jesus and the Blessed Virgin Mary.
 A halfpenny coin was expected from every one to whom these were exhibited and bad luck was thought to menace the household not visited by the doll-bearers before Christmas Eve at the latest.

-In Normandy, farmers employed children under twelve to run through the fields and orchards armed with torches, setting fire to bundles of straw, and thus it was believed driving out such vermin as were likely to damage the crops.
+In Normandy, farmers employed children under twelve to run through the fields and orchards armed with torches, setting fire to bundles of straw, and thus, it was believed, driving out such vermin as were likely to damage the crops.